 Functionally, this is similar to watching your balance rise and fall as the market does.

 The exact way your total realised profits and losses will balance out depends on how many contracts of which kinds you’ve purchased, the contract size and specifications, and what the market is doing.

 Some of the factors which will affect how your realised profits and losses move are:

-- Contract size.
+Contract size.
 The contract size is simply how large each contract is.
-For example, if you bought a thousand contracts, each of which was equivalent to $1, you’d have $1,000 in the market.
-Sometimes contracts are valued in BTC or another cryptocurrency, and sometimes they’re valued in dollars or other fiat currencies.
+For example, if you bought a thousand contracts, each of which was equivalent to US$1, you’d have US$1,000 in the market.
+Sometimes contracts are valued in BTC or another cryptocurrency, and sometimes they’re valued in US dollars or other fiat currencies.

 Perpetual contracts don’t have a set expiry date, while other futures contracts do.